rollingsu/rollingsu.github.io/_pages/about.md

   - /about.html
 ---
 ---
-Hi🙌, I'm Zhaolong Su, a senior student at Beijing University of Technology, and a Incoming PhD at William & Mary.
+Hi😄, I'm Zhaolong Su, a senior student at Beijing University of Technology, and a Incoming PhD at William & Mary.
 My research interests primarily focus on <span class= "gradient-text">**Machine Learning, Computer Vision, Multimodal Learning**</span>

 I am a researcher at Johns Hopkins University, working with Bloomberg Distinguished Prof. Alan Yuille.
 Prior to that, I worked at Peking University, supervised by Prof. Wentao Zhang.
 I also had a wonderful experience at HKU, we have promoted the development and application of CT-free scoliosis treatment.
 I am also interning at Chinese Academy of Sciences(CAS) supervised by Prof.Guoqi Li